 The pandemic may have made you more aware of the hygiene issues indoors.
 You probably also hate using gear after hundreds of people have sweated on it.
 Either way, having your own exercise bike or weight bench means a safer workout.
 If you are used to wiping or cleaning it after each session, that's even better 👌

 10. You can design a professional quality homegym

 Indoors, your training is limited by the owner's equipment.
 Luckily you have a Total control on the design of your home gym.

-You want so many kg of weight, a complete set of adjustable dumbbells in particular, a complete weight station and want to put a rectangular mirror on this wall rather than another… it's up to you.
-The possibilities are limitless !
+You want so many kg of weight, a complete kit of adjustable dumbbells You want a complete workout station and want to put a rectangular mirror on this wall instead of that one... you decide.
+The possibilities are endless!